Useful information for people leaving prison

 It is now a good time to:

-• In some prisons you can apply for voluntary work in the community.
+- In some prisons you can apply for voluntary work in the community.
+You can see some volunteer organisations in the Hardman Directory.

-• Get valid photo ID from Resettlement or try CitizenCard
+- Get valid photo ID from Resettlement or try CitizenCard to learn more about this see our Photo ID section

 1 month prior to release

-• Start planning what you want to take with you when you are released and pack what you can.
+- Start planning what you want to take with you and pack what you can.

-• Try and prepare yourself mentally for release.
-This will not be easy, but think about what you would like to achieve and note down a few aims and objectives for yourself.
-Think about who you can go to for support.
+- Try and prepare yourself mentally for release.
+This will not be easy, but think about what you want to achieve.
+You could write down a few goals to help you stay focused.
+Don’t be hard on yourself if it takes longer than you expected to reach your goals.

 Your day of release